pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 1. The sub-problem objective function is the absolute value of the slacks, so it's the same for the problem to relax one or ten constraints that sum up to the same value. `feasopt` has other objective function alternatives, such as $\sum S^2$ or the number of violated constraints, and so on.
 In this implementation, we only consider the sum of the absolute values.

 1. There are scenarios when a set of constraints can be alternated in very inefficient ways, making this algorithm take forever to complete.
 It's a weird scenario, but I've experienced it.
 It happens when a large set of constraints needs to be relaxed against a higher-level constraint, and we sub-select them one by one against the other one in an eternal iteration.
 To fix this, I added a `fast_relaxer` parameter that implements a modified version of this algorithm.
-When finding an IIS, it will include all the constraints of the lower level in the original problem and relax them all at once and keep going.
+When finding an IIS, it will include all the constraints of the lower level in the original problem relax them all at once, and keep going.
 Yes, I know, it's very non-elegant, but it helps in situations like the one described above.

 1This approach does not solve for the ["Integer Infeasibilities"][6] problem.
 [The paper][6] provides a detailed explanation of how to identify and address these infeasibilities, but it is a more complex issue to resolve.
 Adding integer constraints and their relaxations can be a completely different problem.
 In our approach, we assume that the nature of the variable (i.e., the integer constraints) is mandatory and therefore never relaxed.